mantunes/react-starter-boylerplate/README.md

 ## What

-This is a simple boylerplate to create a React App.
+This is a simple boilerplate to create a React App.
 It includes a number of tools already configured.

 <br />